-At Bright Futures School and College, the curriculum is based on interactive, individualised programmes and monitored to maximise individual progress.
-We regularly assess and track each student's progress using 'Evidence for Learning' assessment and B-squared, which include Engagement Model, P Levels and beyond.
+At Willow Tree Park, the curriculum is based on interactive, individualised programmes and monitored to maximise individual progress.
+We regularly assess and track each student's progress using Evidence for Learning and B-squared.
 The teaching breaks down tasks into a series of small steps, each step preparing the way for the next.
 Success is reinforced using consistent praise and rewards to motivate students, so that segments of learning build into a meaningful 'whole.'
 This involves:

-- specialised classroom organisation (workstations, visual symbols). - safe spaces outside each classroom. - individual learning that addresses gaps in learning and builds on skills. - breaking down tasks into achievable elements. - a structured and consistent learning environment. - high levels of classroom support. - · positive reinforcement of correct responses. - a Total Communication Approach. - highly trained staff including Autism Training (Bright Futures Care Ltd. is the Autism Education Trust (AET) training provider for the area. - strategies including TEACCH model (Treatment and Education of Autistic and Communication related Handicapped Children). - Individual Support Plans. - Personal Education Plans - Social Stories.
+- specialised classroom organisation (workstations, visual symbols). - safe spaces outside each classroom. - individual learning that addresses gaps in learning and builds on skills. - spaced learning, retrieval and recall practice - · breaking down tasks into achievable elements. - a structured and consistent learning environment. - high levels of classroom support. - · positive reinforcement of correct responses. - a Total Communication Approach. - highly trained staff including Autism Training (Bright Futures Care Ltd. is the Autism Education Trust (AET) training provider for the area. - Individual Support Plans. - Personal Education Plans - Social Stories.